zhwa/mlir-example/book/Chapter-10-Optimizations.md

 ### 10.2.5 The Affine Dialect: Why This Book Uses Linalg Instead

 Before diving into specific optimizations, we should address a dialect you might encounter in other MLIR resources: the **affine dialect**.
-Chapter 10—and indeed this entire book—**does not use affine dialect operations**.
-We use Linalg for high-level structured operations and SCF for explicit loops.
-This section explains what affine is, why it exists, and why we chose a different path.
+Chapter 10—and indeed this entire book—**eschews the affine dialect in favor of the more flexible Linalg and SCF dialects**.
+This section explains what affine is, why it exists, and why we made this deliberate architectural choice.

 **Important Distinction: AffineMap vs Affine Dialect**.
 You've already seen `AffineMap` extensively—it's the mathematical type used in Linalg's indexing maps:
 ```mlir